Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Examples

-This is a so-called {\em Markov prior} based on the conversion of certain probability inequalities into classes of imprecise probability distributions; see, e.g., \citet{dubois.etal.2004}.
-This imposes far less structure on the prior distribution than that above. \end{itemize} Figure~\ref{fig:normal} shows the plausibility contour for three different IMs: one that ignores the prior information, one that incorporates the complete prior in the first bullet point above, and one that incorporates the partial prior in the second bullet point.
+This is a so-called {\em Markov prior} based on the conversion of Markov's inequality into a class of imprecise probability distributions; see, e.g., \citet{dubois.etal.2004}.
+This imposes far less structure on the prior distribution than that above.
+It's also quite simple compared to the convoluted notion of ``weakly informative priors'' often advocated for in applied Bayesian analyses \citep[e.g.,][]{gelman.weak.2008}. \end{itemize} Figure~\ref{fig:normal} shows the plausibility contour for three different IMs: one that ignores the prior information, one that incorporates the complete prior in the first bullet point above, and one that incorporates the partial prior in the second bullet point.
 There are two plots corresponding to two different observations, namely, $y=0.8$, which is consistent with the prior information, and $y=1.5$ which is just beyond what the prior would suggest is perfectly possible.
 In the former case, the complete prior pulls the contour closer to the origin, whereas the partial prior IM keeps the peak at the observed $y$ while tightening the contour slightly compared to the vacuous prior IM.
 In the latter case, both prior-dependent IMs pull the contour toward the origin, but the partial-prior IM shrinks less aggressively than the complete prior IM. \end{ex}